 “Factfulness is . . . recognizing when we get negative news, and remembering that information about bad events is much more likely to reach us.
-When things are getting better we often don’t hear about them.
-This gives us a systematically too-negative impression of the world around us, which is very stressful.
-To control the negativity instinct, expect bad news.”
+When things are getting better we often don’t hear about them.”

 Factfulness: 10 reasons we’re wrong about the world – and why things are better than you think, by Hans Rosling.

 - How To Be Right, by James O’Brien (think past your prejudices)

 - Failure to Quit, by Howard Zinn (how dominant world views are created)

 - Media Control, by Noam Chomsky (media manipulation)